j-siderius/AI4R_RELBot_experimentalWindows/README_windows.md

 - Open VSCode
 - Make sure the the Remote Development Extensions are installed - [https://marketplace.visualstudio.com/items/?itemName=ms-vscode-remote.vscode-remote-extensionpack](https://marketplace.visualstudio.com/items/?itemName=ms-vscode-remote.vscode-remote-extensionpack)
-- Click the Blue arrows in the bottom left of the VSCode window, then click `Attach to Running Container...`
+- Click the (Blue) double arrows in the bottom left of the VSCode window, then click `Attach to Running Container...`
 - **OR** press [F1] / press [Ctrl]+[Shift]+[P] and search for `Dev Containers: Attach to Running Container...`
 - Select the `relbot_ai4r_assignment1` container and let the connection establish
 - Open a Terminal to the container by going to `Terminal > New Terminal`, the shell is automatically attached to the container